ml242/product-card/README.md

 ### Design

 The design can be found in the `design` folder under the name Product-Card-Design.jpeg.
-You can use either one to complete the task.
 The product image is located in the public folder, and the Droplet SVG is located in the `src` folder.

 ## Completing

 When you are done, please zip up and send the project back to us.
 Please do not include the `node_modules` folder in the zip file.
 You can also upload the project to a public repository on GitHub and send us the link.
-Please make sure to commit often and make the messages are descriptive as possible.
+Please make sure to commit often and make sure the messages are as descriptive as possible.

 *Important:* If the work is returned to us with only one commit, we will not be able to evaluate the work.